efeefe/is/pages/concepts/06.reuse-commons/item-opendott.md

 ![Reuse Commons](reuse-commons-hz.png)

-Reuse Commons is a multi-stakeholder local body governing the reuse of discarded materials.
-It integrates [transformation labs](../transformation-labs), reuse cabins, municipal lost and found services, community reuse initiatives (repair cafes, zero waste and material redistribution projects), [reuse bins](../reuse-bin) and [reuse datasets](../reuse-dataset).
+Reuse Commons is a model for a multi-stakeholder local body governing the reuse of discarded materials.
+It integrates [transformation labs](../transformation-labs), lost and found services, reuse cabins and similar initiatives, community reuse projects (repair cafes, zero waste and material redistribution projects), [reuse bins](../reuse-bin) and [reuse datasets](../reuse-dataset).

 #### Potential members